How many credit cards should I have? This is a question that a lot of credit card holders normally ask themselves.

 Yes.
 Besides being beneficial in some way, having multiple credit cards can also be risky.
-While simply having many cards will not affect your credit score, there are other considerations you need to keep in mind.
+While simply the number of cards you have does not directly affect your score, there are other considerations you need to keep in mind.

-1. Every New Card You Open Affects Your Credit History and Score
+1).
+Every New Card You Open Affects Your Credit

 There are some people who are always in a rush to open new credit cards whenever they see attractive offers.
 Even though this may only result into a temporary drop of very few points, the new cards can also reduce the average age of your credit history.